the-turing-way/the-turing-way/chapters/reproducible_environments.md

 Docker is a command-line tool for programmatically defining the contents of a Linux container in code, which can then be versioned, reproduced, shared, and modified easily just as if it were the source code to a program.

+*Include why to use them*
+*When you would use one locally (as not everyone will need to, depends on complexity of project)* *Say containers are more lightweight than virtual machines* *Note the points from this blog post: http://urssi.us/blog/2018/12/21/why-research-software-sustainability-wont-be-fixed-by-containers/*

+### What are images?

+### What is Docker

+*Top paragraph, mention singularity but say we're focusing on docker, quick pros/cons*

+*Say Dockerfiles build images, images build containers.

 [What is docker](https://opensource.com/resources/what-docker) **CC BY-SA 4.0**